 July 21, 2011: Apple officially passes Nokia to become the world’s top smartphone vendor.

 It’s a major milestone for Apple, which launched the iPhone just four years earlier.
-For Nokia, which dominated the cellphone market during the 1990s and early 2000s, it marks the end of an era.
+For Nokia, the Finnish company that dominated the cellphone market during the 1990s and early 2000s, it marks the end of an era.

 Rise of Apple, fall of Nokia